 Zoning & Subdivision Code Update

-The City of Johnston is updating its Zoning and Subdivision Codes in 2021 to make sure its zoning and subdivision regulations are consistent with the goals, policies, and maps in Thrive 2040, the City’s recently adopted Comprehensive Plan.
-In addition, specific Zoning and Subdivision Ordinance inconsistencies and issues identified by the City Council, Planning and Zoning Commission, and City Staff will be studied as part of this project.
+The City of Johnston has been updating its Zoning and Subdivision Codes over the last 18 months to make sure its zoning and subdivision regulations are consistent with the goals, policies, and maps in Thrive 2040, the City’s recently adopted Comprehensive Plan.

 What are the Zoning and Subdivision Codes?

 The Zoning Code is the set of rules that identifies how individual properties within the City can be used.
 It also sets standards for how buildings may be developed or changed.
 The Zoning Code is structured by dividing the City into districts and then identifying what can occur in each district.
 The Zoning Map, available here, shows where the City’s zoning districts are located.
 The Zoning Code also has standards that apply to all districts, such as parking, landscaping, screening, signage, etc.

 The City’s Subdivision Regulations shape how properties can be subdivided into smaller parcels for development or sale.
 The regulations include standards pertaining to lots, streets, infrastructure such as water and sewer, and public areas.